Queen Elizabeth Theatre

 Acoustically, this was always something extremely difficult to do in a 2800 seat hall.
-Using the the latest 21st century acoustic science and technigues, we were able to create an acoustical space that most acoustical experts would have told their clients was unachievable.
-Our efforts were enably assited by the computer wizardry of our colleague Daniel Ruvalcaba.
+Using the latest 21st century acoustic science and techniques, we were able to create an acoustical space that most acoustical experts would have told their clients was unachievable.

 The acoustical design of the Queen Elizabeth Theatre is certainly the way to the future for large auditoria.
 But none of it would have been possible without the positive collaboration, the hard working and very creative team at proscenium architects + interiors.

-If you're curious, please listen to the Saturday Afternoon at the Met Interview, broadcast soon after the opening.
+If you're curious, please listen to the Saturday Afternoon at the Opera Interview, broadcast soon after the opening.